 - Preheat the oven to 220C/425F.

 - To make the dough, place all the ingredients into a large bowl, holding back a quarter of the water.
-Stir the mixture with your hands, then slowly add the remaining water to form a dough and knead in the bowl for four minutes.
+Stir the mixture with your hands, then slowly add the remaining water (but only if needed) to form a dough and knead in the bowl for four minutes.

 - Turn the dough onto a lightly floured surface and knead well for 10 minutes or until the dough is smooth and elastic.
 Return the dough to the bowl, cover with a damp tea towel and leave to rise in a warm place for one hour.